J-Linaris/retinal-thin-vessels/README.md

 # retinal_thin_vessels

-A Python package for computing the recall and precision scores specifically on thin vessels in retinal images, as detailed in our paper: {LINK TO YOUR PAPER}.
+A Python package for computing the recall and precision scores specifically on thin vessels in retinal images, as detailed in our paper: {LINK TO THE PAPER}.
+The package also includes a function for visualizing thickness-based filtered masks, the basic structure for computing the proposed metrics.

 ## Package installation